-Oracle can’t foretell the future, but it helps its customers better manage their way into the future by supporting their business operations.
-The leader in enterprise software (about 76% of its sales), it also provides hardware and services to help companies improve their processes.
-Best known for its focus on databases, it offers aid in areas such as managing business data, collaboration and application development, customer relationship management, and supply chain management.
-In recent years the company has aggressively used acquisitions to expand, such as its entry into the hardware business with the purchase of Sun Microsystems.
+Oracle predicts the future of computing is in the cloud and that's where it's headed.
+The company has moved its enterprise software programs that help businesses manage operations to the cloud.
+A leader in software (about 85% of its sales), it also provides hardware and services to help companies improve their processes.
+Best known for its focus on databases (its first products), it offers aid in areas such as managing business data, collaboration and application development, customer relationship management, and supply chain management.
+In recent years the company has aggressively used acquisitions to expand.
+To further boost its cloud offerings Oracle bought NetSuite in 2016 for $9.3 billion.

 Oracle has global operations.
-No single country outside the US accounts for more than 10% of sales, but combined, international customers represent nearly 56% of sales.
+No single country outside the US accounts for more than 10% of sales, but combined, international customers represent about 53% of sales.

 Sales and Marketing